 - Careful planning ahead (with your team if you have one) for any situation you have not yet practiced

-Keep in mind that you may experience setbacks.
+Keep in mind that you may experience setbacks or lapses.
 Sometimes you have to go back down the ladder before going back up again.
 This is a normal part of recovery.
+This is one reason eating disorder relapse prevention planning is essential.

 When recovery is further along, you will be better able to handle more complex and challenging situations.
-Flexibility will come, but for now, keep it simple.
+Accordingly, flexibility will come, but for now, keep it simple.